 Starting over is scary, especially for women over fifty who don’t have a solid retirement plan, good health benefits, supportive family, good friends, secure job or hopeful future.
 If you truly have lost everything that matters to you and you’re literally living on the street with nothing but a shopping cart, then you’ve hit rock bottom.
 Since life can’t get any worse, be curious about how good your life can get from now on.

 The Renaissance Soul: How to Make Your Passions Your Life – A Creative and Practical Guide by Margaret Lobenstine offers a life-planning strategy that fits women who feel like they’re a “jack-of-all-trades and master of none.”
 If you aren’t sure what your future holds – and you’re not trained or prepared to work in the current marketplace – you may need to shift your mindset.
-Read books like this and learn how to design a vibrant, fulfilling life by managing your time, thriving on many interests without feeling scattered, and starting over even if you feel overwhelmed.
+Read books like this.
+Learn how to design a vibrant, fulfilling life by managing your time and exploring different interests without feeling scattered.
+Starting over at 50 is new to you — and new things are challenging!
+If you take it one day at a time, you will rise to the challenge.

 Identify your assets